Merkoba/Hue/README.md

 "room_settings_default_radio_locked"
 >Whether radio will be locked to the user on new rooms by default.

-"room_settings_default_tv_display_percentage"
->Default tv display percentage relative to the image on new rooms by default.

-"room_settings_default_tv_display_position"
->Default tv display position relative to the image on new rooms by default.

-"room_settings_default_media_display_percentage"
->Default media display percentage relative to the chat on new rooms by default

 "double_tap_key"
 >The key that triggers double tap.